Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 + Prepared to use the Language service SDK
 + Got a prediction from the Conversational Language model

-## You have successfully completed the lab, proceed with the next Module.
+## You have successfully completed the lab.